ymutua/Pastoralist_population/README.md

-# Estimating pastoralist and agro-pastoralist populations across Africa using geospatial data.
+# Estimating pastoralist and agro-pastoralist populations across Africa using geospatial data

 ## Overview

-This project identifies pastoral zones by combining aridity, livestock production systems, livestock density, and population constraints.
-It separates agro-pastoral (mixed farming) from pastoral (livestock-only) areas and estimates populations in each zone using WorldPop and GPW v4 datasets.
+We identify pastoral zones by combining aridity, livestock production systems, livestock density, and population constraints.
+We separate agro-pastoral (mixed farming) from pastoral (livestock-only) areas and estimate populations in each zone using WorldPop and GPW v4 datasets.

 ## Workflow